 India is known for its rich culture and vibrant festivals that are an integral part of India and its true soul.
 Different people, different languages, different customs and all are celebrated under one sky.
-With the starting of September we have gathered a list of all major India festivals and events in India that will going to celebrate in the near future.
+With the starting of September, we have gathered a list of all major India festivals and events in India that will go to celebrate in the near future.

 - Ganesh Chaturthi

 Ganesh Chaturthi, a gala festival which is celebrated in the honor of Lord Ganesha birth.
 This extravagant 11 days festival is purely dedicated to Lord Ganesha.
 The festival is celebrated throughout the country with the same zeal and enthusiasm.
 People bring Ganesha Idol to their family, worship it for all 11 days, offer Prasad (modak – Ganesha favorite sweet) sing his prayers and dances.
 Several Mandap and pandals are set up during this time across the country.
 People who travel India under India tour packages during this time must visit Lal Bagh Cha Raja (Ganesha temple) in Mumbai.